Anand Pandit

-Anand Pandit is an Indian film producer, film distributor and real estate developer.
-He owns Anand Pandit Motion Pictures, a film studio that produces and distributes Bollywood films such as Total Dhamaal (2019), Missing (2018), Sarkar 3 (2018), and Great Grand Masti (2016).
+Anand Pandit (born 1963) is an Indian film producer, film distributor and real estate developer.
+He owns Anand Pandit Motion Pictures a film studio that produces and distributes Bollywood films such as Total Dhamaal (2019), Missing (2018), Sarkar 3 (2018), and Great Grand Masti (2016).
 Recently, Anand Pandit has also produced a Gujarati film Fakt Mahilao Maate (2022) that did extremely well at the Box office.
-He has also produced several other films, including Thank God, The Big Bull and Chehre.
+He has also produced several other films, including Thank God (2022), The Big Bull (2021) and Chehre (2021).
 He is the founder of Lotus Developers, which develops high-end real estate in Mumbai, Maharashtra.

 Career

 Pandit entered the media and film industry in 2000 and has produced, distributed and financed multiple Bollywood films.

+Anand Pandit has three films lined up for release in August 2023, Gujrati film Tron Ekka releasing on 18 August 2023, Hindi film Love-All on 25 August 2023 and Marathi film Baap Manus also on 25 August 2023.

-Producer Anand Pandit forays into the South Indian industry with Kannada film Kabzaa (2023 film) which will be released in Hindi (dubbed) as Underworld Ka Kabzaa.
+Producer Anand Pandit forays into the South Indian industry with Kannada film Kabzaa which will be released in Hindi (dubbed) as Underworld Ka Kabzaa.
 The film will hit the screens in Hindi as well as the four South Indian languages on March 17, 2023.